FAQs

 When will I learn if my show has won an award?

-Award winners will be announced in the closing ceremony of the Fest on Twitch on June 30th, 2024.
+Award winners will be announced in the closing ceremony of the Fest on Twitch in June 2025.

 I know (or think I know) the identity of one or more Rainbow Roll Fest judges.
 May I contact them about the judging process?